Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_beggar_spawn_weight                     1       // The weight assigned to spawning the beggar ttt_bodysnatcher_spawn_weight               1       // The weight assigned to spawning the bodysnatcher ttt_drunk_spawn_weight                      1       // The weight assigned to spawning the drunk ttt_old_man_spawn_weight                    1       // The weight assigned to spawning the old man ttt_killer_spawn_weight                     1       // The weight assigned to spawning the killer ttt_zombie_spawn_weight                     1       // The weight assigned to spawning the zombie
+ttt_beggar_spawn_weight                     1       // The weight assigned to spawning the beggar ttt_bodysnatcher_spawn_weight               1       // The weight assigned to spawning the bodysnatcher ttt_drunk_spawn_weight                      1       // The weight assigned to spawning the drunk ttt_oldman_spawn_weight                     1       // The weight assigned to spawning the old man ttt_killer_spawn_weight                     1       // The weight assigned to spawning the killer ttt_zombie_spawn_weight                     1       // The weight assigned to spawning the zombie
 // (Note: Each role is limited to one player per round.)